Inputs#

 RAT.rat_core.ProblemDefinition

-- RATapi.inputs.make_resample(project)#
+- ratapi.inputs.make_resample(project)#

-Constructs the “resample” field of the problem input required for the compiled RAT code.
+Construct the “resample” field of the problem input required for the compiled RAT code.

 - Parameters: